William Carey University College of Osteopathic Medicine - WCUCOM

 - Wireless campus with video-streamed lectures.

-- Regional hospital and clinic affiliations that provide comprehensive clinical training opportunities.
+- Regional hospital and clinic affiliations provide comprehensive clinical training opportunities.

 - University Library with access to thousands of medically related texts, articles, and 21 subscription e-resources specifically supporting WCUCOM students.
 There are also five group study conference rooms available in the University Library.